unruhe73/python-adventure-game-engine/README.md

   * quit;
   * use.

-Of course there are synonymous and **alias** the get you more comfortable with action and to let you use just one word to express a long verb.
+Of course there are **synonymous** and **alias** to get you more comfortable with action and to let you use just one charecter to express a long verb, for example **d** stands for **describe**.

-This actions verbs can be defined as you wish, in English or in any other language, so you could translate the game and its verbs.
+This actions verbs can be defined as you wish, in English or in any other language, so you could translate the game and its verbs, the items description, the room descriptions and so on.

-In the example game JSON file you will find the following part:
+In the example game JSON file you will find the following **actions** section:

       "actions": {
           "catch": ["catch", "get", "grab", "take", "bring"],